stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-4.md

 excerpt: ''

 ---
-This web application is managing that controls the mobile advertisement business.
+This web application is managing that controls the web and mobile advertisement business.
 Using a dashboard to distinguish statistics also can manage the profit of advertisements.

 <table>
 <thead>